HE RAN ALL THE WAY — CLASSIC FILM PICK

-year later.
-Cinematographer James Wong Howe's brilliant use of deep focus shots contributes to the film's saturated black and white photography, effectively conveying Nick's imminent doom.
-Shelly Winters and James Garfield play their characters' charged emotions and wavering degrees of trust with an urgency that is amazing to witness.
+Cinematographer James Wong Howe's vivid use of deep focus shots contributes to the film's lushly saturated photography, effectively conveying Nick's imminent doom.
+Shelly Winters and James Garfield play their characters' charged emotions and wavering degrees of trust and romantic attraction with a potent sense of urgency that is startling to witness.
 The tragedies behind the heartbreak on the screen are real.

 Not Rated.
 77 mins.
 (A) (Five stars — out of five / no halves)

 A small request: Help keep Cole Smithey writing reviews, creating video essays, and making podcasts.
 Click on the button to pledge your support through Patreon, and receive special rewards!